Non-ablative Lasers for Unwanted Hair

 Find a doctor for your non-ablative laser hair removal procedure

 Visit “Find a dermatologic surgeon” and choose “Laser Hair Removal” from the dropdown menu.
-In 2012, ASDS doctors performed nearly 318,000 non-ablative laser procedures.
+In 2013, ASDS doctors performed nearly 464,00 laser hair removal procedures, up from 318,000 in 2012.
 Because ASDS doctors are trained in a variety of the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient’s condition.